eliashaeussler/cache-warmup/README.md

 | Required                | **–**                       |
 | Multiple values allowed | **–**                       |
 | Default                 | **`0`** *(= run only once)* |

-💡 Run `cache-warmup --help` to see a detailed explanation of all available input parameters.

 ### Code usage